5outh/abstract-nonsense/posts/2017-01-30-haskell-bits-randomness.md

   print (evalRand twoDice gen)
 ```

-Apart from providing a nice way to write terse randomness code, `MonadRandom` has a couple of killer utilities; namely, the minimalistic
+Apart from providing a nice way to write (slightly) terser randomness code, `MonadRandom` is more explicit about the domain we're working in, and ships with a couple of killer utilities; namely, the minimalistic
 sampling functions `uniform` and `fromList` (also `weighted` from `MonadRandom 0.5`).
 This program, for example, generates
 a list of 20 moves that might come up in a Dance Dance Revolution song: